 By Rickard Jorgensen, FCII, ARM, ACIArb We recently received an inquiry from a CPAGold™ policyholder about whether there was coverage for subcontractors under the program.
-Simple, there is but only in regard to services performed on behalf of the Named Insured.
-While it is prudent and good risk management to verify that any subcontractors have […]
+Simply speaking there is but only in regard to services performed on behalf of the Named Insured.
+While it is prudent and good risk management to verify that any subcontractors […]

 The first accountants’ professional liability insurance policy was written in the late 1930s following the decision in Ultramares Corporation v.
 Touche, 174 N.E.
 441 (1932).
 Coverage was basic – limiting the risks insured to claims made by clients arising from negligence acts.
 In fact, the doctrine of negligence arose from the Scottish law case of […]